MobileAppQueen/LinkApprenticeship/README.md

 Command Line Instructions
 ===============

-TBD
+run java /pathto/RepackagerCalculatorTest

 Assumptions
 ===============
-Looking at the Pricing Problem below, nothing assumes that an item could not be more than one type, ie a food and electronic item.
+Looking at the Pricing Problem below, nothing assumes that an item could not be more than one type, i.e. a food and electronic item.
 Assuming these markups would build on each other.

+Used BigDecimal has it is more accurate for monetary calculations due to rounding capabilities

+Due to time constraints, was not able to write full test code and implement more complex code to solve issue.

 Pricing problem